Monthly Archives: November 2010

 Reposting from FB, November 16.
 Date backtracked.
 Photo Dump!

 When I went here in 2008, taking the Staten Island ferry to see the Statue of Liberty was a special event.
 Now, it’s a way of life.
-It’s the fastest commute to downtown Manhattan from Staten Island after all.
+It’s the fastest commute to Manhattan from Staten Island after all.
 I could really get used to this, you know? :)

 It was my first week here, and David took me to Oh!
 Taisho, a Japanese restaurant in the East Village.

 We were playing with David’s 50mm Nikkor lens on his D90.
-Love it! :)
+Love it!

 What I was wearing that night: Jeans from Folded and Hung; Scarf and Boots from Babo; Ridiculously expensive coat from Zara; and gloves from a sidewalk vendor somewhere along East Village ;)